Praqma/job-dsl-collection/web-pipeline-dsl/README.md

 ## Infrastructure

 If you want to use docker for your slaves.
 Docker plugin is required.
-With the latest version of docker (currently `1.10`) i had to build a SNAPSHOT version (`1.16.1-SNAPSHOT`)
+With the latest version of docker (currently `1.10`) i had to build a snapshot version (`1.16.1-SNAPSHOT`) of the Docker plugin to get it working.

+The docker plugin requires just a docker host that has internet access to pull images when needed.
+The docker host acts as a cloud on Jenkins and can spawn slaves on demand.

+The configuration of the cloud is self explanatory.

 ### Required Jenkins plugins